arman-ali-dev/learnReactNative/Notes/notes.md

 ## Text Component:
 <Text /> is a core component in React Native used to display text in the app.
 It supports styling, nesting, and touch events.

+## StyleSheet.create:
+StyleSheet.create in React Native is a method to define and optimize styles for better performance.
+It precompiles styles and helps catch errors early.